 Responsible gambling for the broader community, including gambling providers, governments, and sporting associations, requires:

-The 'Return to Player' (RTP) rate is the percentage of the money gambled in games of chance that is required by law to be paid back to gamblers as 'winnings', over time.
-In practice the "player" in RTP refers to the many players taken as a collective.
+The 'Return to player' (RTP) rate is the percentage of the money gambled in games of chance that is required by law to be paid back to gamblers as 'winnings', over time.
+In Victoria, return to player in pokies venues is set at a minimum of 85 per cent and is worked out on the basis of the total return across all the machines in a venue in a calendar year.
 As individuals, some may get almost nothing back and some may back get more than they bet.

 Self-exclusion is a program that enables a person to ban themselves from gaming venues and/or internet gambling.
 All Australian gambling providers are required to provide customers with the option to self-exclude from their venue or products.

 These are games, commonly available as mobile phone or tablet apps or via Facebook, that simulate types of gambling.
-While players cannot win cash they do pay real money to buy the imitation money to play the games.
+While players cannot win cash, they do pay real money to buy the imitation money to play the games.
 These games often do not fall under laws or regulations covering gambling.

-The odds offered by the casino and are designed to be less than the true odds, which provide a "house edge" to guarantee a constantly better return than that of players.
+The real odds of something happening.
+The odds offered by the casino are designed to be less than the true odds and to provide a house edge to guarantee a constantly better return than that of players.